wildwinter/Ink-Explorer/README.md

 ## Releases

-You can find releases for various platforms [here](https://github.com/wildwinter/Ink-Explorer/releases ).
+You can find releases for various platforms [on the releases page](https://github.com/wildwinter/Ink-Explorer/releases).

 ## Usage